ansys/pyturbowizard/doc/ConfigFile.md

 If you want to copy elements from an existing case to a new case, use the ```"refCase"``` keyword.

-Here´s an example for a mesh study:
+Here is an example for a mesh study:

 ```
 "Case_CoarseMesh": {